Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Introduction

-In this work, we address the limitations of WLGNNs and propose a class of structural features, termed Distance Encoding (DE).
+Here we address the limitations of WLGNNs and propose and mathematically analyze a new class of node features, termed {\em Distance Encoding (DE)}.
 DE comes with both theoretical guarantees and empirical efficiency.
-Given a node set whose structural representation is to be learnt, DE for a node over the graph is defined as a mapping of a set of landing probabilities of random walks from each node of the node set of interest to this node.
-DE generally includes measures such as shortest path distance (SPD) and generalized PageRank scores~\cite{li2019optimizing}, which essentially captures the graph structural information.
-DE can be merged into the design of GNNs in simple but effective ways: First, we propose DEGNN that utilizes DE as extra node features.
-We further enhance DEGNN by allowing DE to control the aggregation procedure of WLGNNs, which yields another model DEAGNN.
-Since DE purely depends on the graph structure and is independent from node identifiers, it has inductive and generalization ability.
+Given a node set $S$ whose structural representation is to be learnt, for every node $u$ in the graph DE is defined as a mapping of a set of landing probabilities of random walks from each node of the set $S$ to node $u$.
+DE may use measures such as shortest path distance (SPD) and generalized PageRank scores~\cite{li2019optimizing}.
+DE can be combined with any GNN architecture in simple but effective ways: First, we propose \proj that utilizes DE as an extra node feature.
+We further enhance \proj by allowing DE to control the message aggregation procedure of WLGNNs, which yields another model \projA.
+Since DE purely depends on the graph structure and is independent of node identifiers, DE also provides inductive and generalization capability.

 \begin{textblock*}{1cm}(3.9cm,3.55cm) \textbf{(a)} \end{textblock*} \begin{textblock*}{1cm}(9.8cm,3.55cm) \textbf{(b)} \end{textblock*}